Cuisine of Antebellum America: Fourth of July

 After the Revolutionary war, the Fourth of July was celebrated with picnics, fireworks, dances and dinners.
 Food was a big part of the day's events.
 The meals were important social gatherings and dinners were convened at coffeehouses, schools, private homes and taverns.
 The foods served varied, changing with the customs of each region, but in the North some common foods were chowder, beef, clam soup, baked beans, roasted pork, custards, oxen, turtles, mutton and salmon.
-The dinners had grown larger by the start of the 19th-century, sometimes requiring tickets so those preparing the meals would know in advance how many mouths they would have to feed.
+The dinners had grown larger by the start of the 19th century, sometimes requiring tickets so those preparing the meals would know in advance how many mouths they would have to feed.

 The Southern tradition centered on barbecues, not only of meats, but also fruits like peaches and watermelons, with ice cream for dessert.
 Slaves were sometimes able to partake of the festivities.
 Louis Hughes tells of pigs and sheep basted with butter and roasted in the ground, with apple dumplings and peach cobbler the favorites still "relished by all the slaves".

 Technological changes

 The pre-industrial way of cooking was one of the few cultural features that survived the Civil War, remaining mostly unchanged until around 1875.
 Most of the cooking was done over a hearth (open flame), or using a coal or wood burning stove, and nearly everything was done at home where cooks grew their own yeast to bake bread, and made gelatin by boiling pig's trotters, homemade ketchups (not only the tomato ketchup most common in modern times, but also other traditional varieties like mushroom ketchup), and preserves using fresh fruits.

 Food was preserved by various methods in the era before refrigeration.
-The icebox, invented in 1802 by Thomas Moore, a Maryland farmer, had a large effect on the way Americans saved food: perishables were now able to be stored more efficiently.
+The icebox, invented in 1802 by Thomas Moore, a Maryland farmer, significantly affected the way Americans saved food: perishables were now able to be stored more efficiently.
 By 1838 the New York Mirror noted, "it is but a few years since it came into use... [the icebox]... is now justly considered as much an article of necessity as a carpet or dining table."

 Other technological advances in the antebellum period changed cuisine in the United States.
 Labor-saving devices were invented, such as the McCormick reaper (1834), the Pitts mechanical thresher (1837), and the Marsh harvester (1858), which helped the United States flood European cereal markets.

 Additionally, in 1858, John Landis Mason invented the Mason jar as a new method of preserving fruits, vegetables, and jams in jars.